 - DB Event Notifications – Amazon RDS provides Amazon SNS notifications via email or SMS for your DB Instance deployments.
 You can use the AWS Management Console or the Amazon RDS APIs to subscribe to over 40 different DB events associated with your Amazon RDS deployments.

-- Automatic Software Patching – Amazon RDS will make sure that the Oracle Database software powering your deployment stays up-to-date with the latest patches.
+- Software Patching – Amazon RDS will make sure that the Oracle Database software powering your deployment has the latest patches available within a reasonable period after their release.
 You can exert optional control over when and if your DB Instance is patched via DB Engine Version Management.

 - General Purpose (SSD) – Amazon RDS General Purpose (SSD) storage delivers a consistent baseline of 3 IOPS per provisioned GB and provides the ability to burst up to 3,000 IOPS.